eeveetza/p2001/matlab/README.txt

                           b) Run the script initiate_digital_maps.m.
                              The resulting `*.m` files will be placed in the folder `./private`.

  ./private/             - Folder containing the functions used by tl_p2001.m and validate_p2001*.m

  validate_p2001.m       - MATLAB scripts used to validate the implementation of Recommendation ITU-R P.2001-4
                               as defined in the file tl_p2001.m using a set of test terrain profiles provided in the folder ./validation_examples/

  ./validation_examples/ - Folder containing validation examples for Recommendation ITU-R P.2001-4

  ./validation_results/  - Folder containing the results of the validation tests using tl_p2001.m on the terrain
                                 profiles that correspond to the profiles defined in ./validation_examples/

 UPDATES AND FIXES
 -----------------
+Version 4.1.1-troposcatter (02.10.24)
+        - test version introducing troposcatter prediction method from PDR P.617-5

 Version 4.1.1 (13.09.24)
         - Introduced functions and workflow for integrating ITU-R maps

-Version 4.1 (21.04.23)
+Version 4.1 (21.05.23)
-        - Introduced a new routine get_interp2 instead of interp2 for interpolation from radiometeorological maps, which results in a ~7x increase in computational speed (MATLAB).
+        - Introduced a new routine get_interp2 instead of interp2 when interpolating from radiometeorological maps, which results in a 7x increase in computational speed (MATLAB).
           Validation files are updated with minor numerical changes (<1e-12 dB)
         - Corrected an indexing issue in path_fraction.m and longest_cont_dist.m
         - Corrected an issue in dl_se.m to cap to zero only the polarization component that is negative
-        - Corrected an issue in validate_p2001.m when reporting the differences larger than the tolerance
+        - Corrected an issue in validate_p2001.m when reporting differences in computed results larger than the tolerance

 Version 4 (22.05.22)
         - Modifications in free space loss according to ITU-R P.2001-4